barakplasma/israel-weather-rs/README.md

 [![Test](https://github.com/barakplasma/israel-weather-rs/actions/workflows/test.yml/badge.svg)](https://github.com/barakplasma/israel-weather-rs/actions/workflows/test.yml)

-gets weather forecast xml from ims.gov.il and parses it into rust structs
+Fetches weather forecast xml from the Israel Meteorology Service ims.gov.il and parses it into rust structs, which are then printed to stdout as json.

-Runs on my android phone to alert me when it's likely to rain in the next 6 hours via an integration with https://llamalab.com/automate/.
+I scheduled the cross-compiled rust binary to run on my android phone with https://llamalab.com/automate/ and Termux.
+Termux parses the JSON output to alert me when it's likely to rain in the next 6 hours.
+Whats nice is that the week forecast is cached so that even if i lose network access,i still know if it will rain near me.

 Could also be setup to alert you or run on linux/mac/windows/raspberry pi with another notification wrapper like https://github.com/nikoksr/notify or https://github.com/caronc/apprise

 ## Help
 ```